Oncology nursing

-An oncology nurse is a specialized nurse who cares for cancer patients.
-These nurses require advanced certifications and clinical experiences in oncology further than the typical baccalaureate nursing program provides.
+An oncology nurse is a specialized nurse who cares for the diagnosis, treatment, and recovery of cancer patients.
 Oncology nursing care can be defined as meeting the various needs of oncology patients during the time of their disease including appropriate screenings and other preventive practices, symptom management, care to retain as much normal functioning as possible, and supportive measures upon end of life.
+The nurse needs to be able to advocate for the patient, educate the patient on their condition and treatment, and communicate effectively with the patient, family members and healthcare team.
+A BSN or an AND is required to become an Oncology Nurse along with passing the NCLEX exam.
+Then, The Oncology Certified Nurse Board exam is an exam taken after 1,000 hours of experience and 10 contact hours in Oncology to ensure clinical expertise in Oncology.